 - As of Kingdom Hearts 3D: Dream Drop Distance, we get Keyblade Masters Xehanort, Mickey, Eraqus, Aqua and Riku.
 And also, at least in the Sleeping Worlds, there's Royal Musketeer Sora.

-- In Knowledge is Power Harry is now Lord Potter.
+- In Knowledge Is Power Harry Potter is now Lord Potter.

 - In Call the Midwife, Chummy's dad was knighted for services to the Crown, which is how she knows Princess Margaret well enough to ask for her to formally open the Poplar Community Centre.
-As Chummy was born in India and her father seems to have been a Colonial official, it's likely that her father was made a KCMG.
+As Chummy was born in India and her father seems to have been a Colonial official, it's likely that her father was made a KCMG (it wouldn't have been a KCSI or KCIE unless he was knighted before 1948—making Princess Margaret's involvement somewhat unlikely, as she was only 18).

-- Warhammer 40K: The Dark Eldar of all people, such as Duke Traevelliath Sliscus, Lady Aurelia Malys and Baron Sathonyx.
-The Imperium, strangely enough, doesn't go much for titles, using "Lord" to indicate a King Mook (i.e. Lord General/Inquisitor/Commissar).
+- Warhammer 40,000: The Dark Eldar of all people, such as Duke Traevelliath Sliscus, Lady Aurelia Malys and Baron Sathonyx.
+The Imperium, strangely enough, doesn't go much for titles, using "Lord" to indicate a King Mook (i.e. Lord General/Inquisitor/Commissar).note